crow-intelligence/gettingStartedWithColab-TensorFlow/README.md

-# gettingStartedWithColab
+# Getting Started with Google Colab Using TensorFlow
-A Live Project made for Manning.
+A GitHub repo for the [Manning liveProject.](https://www.manning.com/liveproject/getting-started-with-google-colab-using-tensorflow)

 ## Notes
 + You don't have to install the requirements,